Dog Vomiting Yellow: Causes and Treatment

 Yellow dog vomit doesn’t always look the same.
 It may appear as:

-Less frequently, yellow dog vomit can be watery.
-Typically, watery vomit is seen if your dog drank a lot of water before throwing up.
-This can still indicate bile, but watery yellow vomit is not as common.
+Sometimes yellow dog vomit can be watery.
+Watery vomit usually happens if your dog drank a lot of water before throwing up.
+This can still indicate bile, but watery yellow vomit is less common.

-Usually, when a dog vomits bile, it’s linked to an empty stomach, so there will often be little to no kibble or food in your dog’s throw up.
+Usually, when a dog vomits bile, it’s linked to an empty stomach.
+That means there will often be little to no kibble or food in your dog’s throw up.

 Sometimes, a dog’s throw up is yellow for reasons unrelated to bile.
-Usually, in these cases it will be more watery and possibly contain grass or another object causing the vomit to be yellow.
+Usually, in these cases it will be more watery and may contain grass or another foreign object.

 Why is My Dog Vomiting Yellow?

 When dogs vomit yellow, it is usually caused by bile.
-Bile is a natural substance that is produced by a dog’s liver and assists with the digestive process.
-It is stored in the gallbladder and released into the very first part of the small intestine, or the duodenum, just beyond the stomach.
+Bile is a natural substance produced by a dog’s liver that assists with the digestive process.
+It’s stored in the gallbladder and released into the very first part of the small intestine, just past the stomach.

-While bile is the most common cause of yellow vomit in dogs, there are some other reasons you may see your dog throwing up yellow.
+While bile is the most common cause of yellow vomit in dogs, there are other reasons you may see this symptom.
 Here are the most common causes:

 Bilious Vomiting Syndrome

 Some dogs have a condition in which whenever their stomach is empty, the bile can back up into the stomach.
-This irritates the stomach and causes the dog to vomit.
+This irritates the digestive system and causes the dog to vomit.
 Dogs with bilious vomiting syndrome often vomit early in the morning or late at night.
-It typically occurs in younger dogs.
-These dogs often do not lose their appetite and behave normally otherwise.
+It usually occurs in younger dogs.
+These dogs often do not lose their appetite and otherwise behave normally.

-This syndrome is a diagnosis of exclusion, meaning that your dog should see a veterinarian to make sure their vomiting is not a sign of something more serious.
+This syndrome is a diagnosis of exclusion.
+That means your dog should see a veterinarian to make sure their vomiting is not a sign of something more serious.

 Liver and/or Gallbladder Disease

 A disorder or disease of the liver, which produces bile, or the gallbladder, which stores bile, or both, can cause a dog to have repeated episodes of yellow vomit.
-Dogs with liver disease often do not feel well overall, so other signs of illness might be noticed such as lethargy, loss of appetite, jaundice, or weight loss.
+Dogs with liver disease often do not feel well in general.
+In this cases, you may see other signs of illness like lethargy, loss of appetite, jaundice, or weight loss.

 Eating Something They Shouldn’t